swhitley/ERPHelper/README.md

 ## About Notepad++

-Notepad++ is a free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
+Notepad++ is a free (as in â€œfree speechâ€ and also as in â€œfree beerâ€) source code editor and Notepad replacement that supports several languages.
 Running in the MS Windows environment, its use is governed by GNU General Public License.
 For more information, please visit the [official site](https://notepad-plus-plus.org/).